httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

   information if the host was previously noted as a Known Expect-CT Host, and MUST NOT note this host as a Known Expect-CT Host if it is not already noted.

+If a UA receives an Expect-CT header field over a CT-compliant connection which uses a version of Certificate Transparency other than {{!RFC6962}} or
+{{!I-D.ietf-trans-rfc6962-bis}}, the UA MUST ignore the Expect-CT header field and clear any Expect-CT metadata associated with the host.

 #### Noting Expect-CT {#noting-expect-ct}

 Upon receipt of the Expect-CT response header field over an error-free TLS